-Aaron Nemoy is the founder and strategy lead at Crowdiate, helping brands discover and develop brilliant ideas with a competition-based model and a global community of creative talent.
-Crowdiate was one of the featured start-ups at Cannes Lions in 2017 and developed the new Canada Young Lions platform.
+Aaron Nemoy is the founder and head of strategy at Crowdiate, helping brands develop exceptional ideas enabled by global creative competitions.
+The company has been a featured start-up at Cannes Lions for the past three years and also manages the Canada Young Lions platform.

-Aaron spent the first decade of his career in brand management at Kraft and Campbell’s.
-In 2012, he was part of the winning team in the inaugural Canada Young Marketers competition and placed Bronze in the Cannes Lions international event.
-In 2015, Aaron was recognized by the AMA Marketing Hall of Legends with the ‘Marketer on the Rise’ award.
+Aaron started his career in brand management at Kraft and Campbell’s.
+In 2012, he was part of the winning team in the inaugural Young Marketers competition and placed Bronze in Cannes.
+In 2015, Aaron was recognized by the AMA Marketing Hall of Legends with their ‘Marketer on the Rise’ award.

 As Director, Brand and Customer Experience, Denise is responsible for customer communications from awareness through to long-term relationships across 160 Fountain Tire stores in Canada.
 Her portfolio includes all corporate advertising – print, digital, out of home and in-store – including national campaigns and community-specific promotions.
 Denise recently led an exercise to reinvigorate the company brand and define a new brand promise: We’re on this road together.”
 With it, her team and agency partners launched a series of award-winning campaigns to communicate safety, problem-solving and community spirit.
 Gohl-Eacrett’s vision to support the Fountain Tire brand from the inside out and continually drive an exceptional customer experience led her to be named a 2019 Marketer of the Year by strategy magazine.